john-yohan-park/Movie_Review_Classifier/README.md

 # Review_Classifier
-Classifies a movie review as either positive or negative by building a neural network using:
+Classifies a movie review as either positive or negative by building a neural network using
 - Global average pooling
 - Rectified linear units activation function
 - Sigmoid activation function